ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     client set ret = 0
     ```

-    Run the tool to get back a key-value pair value
+    Run the tool to access the key-value pair from the KV service.
     > bazel-bin/example/kv_server_tools kv_client.config get test

     You will see the following result if successful: